Darko Lazić (footballer)

-Darko Lazić (Дарко Лазић; born 19 July 1994) is a Serbian professional footballer who plays as a defender for Bosnian Premier League club Borac Banja Luka.
+Darko Lazić (Дарко Лазић; born 19 July 1994) is a Serbian professional footballer who plays as a defender for Grafičar.

 Club career

 Red Star Belgrade

 Lazić made his professional debut for Red Star Belgrade on 26 May 2013, in a Serbian SuperLiga match versus Vojvodina.

 Anzhi Makhachkala

 On 23 June 2015, Lazić signed a four-year contract with Russian Premier League side Anzhi Makhachkala.

 Alanyaspor

 On 31 January 2017, Lazić moved to Turkey, signing with Alanyaspor.
 While at Alanyaspor, he was loaned out to Denizlispor for the rest of the 2017–18 season.
 He left Alnyaspor in October 2018.

 Sarajevo

 On 11 January 2019, Lazić signed a one and a healf-year contract with Bosnian Premier League club Sarajevo.
 He made his official debut for Sarajevo in a 3–0 win over Tuzla City on 23 February 2019.
 Lazić scored his first goal for Sarajevo on 6 April 2019, in a 0–3 away win against Željezničar in the Sarajevo derby.

 He won his first trophy with the club on 15 May 2019, after Sarajevo beat Široki Brijeg in the final and won the 2018–19 Bosnian Cup.
 Three days after the cup final, on 18 May 2019, Lazić also won the league title with Sarajevo after the club beat Zvijezda 09 4–0 at home.

 He won his second league title with the club on 1 June 2020, though after the 2019–20 Bosnian Premier League season was ended abruptly due to the COVID-19 pandemic in Bosnia and Herzegovina and after which Sarajevo were by default crowned league champions for a second consecutive time.
 The next day, on 2 June, Lazić left Sarajevo after his contract with the club expired.